nononovak/otwadvent2019-ctfwriteup/day8_unmanaged.md

 00007f9ad80095e0 00007f9afdf93f08       64
 ```

-Tto me, it looks like the program creates a `FastByteArray[]` object with a bunch of sub elements, and when the size of the array out grows the allocated entries, it will allocate a new one and wait for the firrst to be garbage collected.
+To me, it looks like the program creates a `FastByteArray[]` object with a bunch of sub elements, and when the size of the array grows larger than the allocated entries, it will allocate a new one and wait for the first to be garbage collected.
 Furthermore, as can be seen in the memory dump way above, the 2nd to 5th allocations are all in consecutive memory which helps organize things a bit.
 With this information, I can carefully stitch together the memory dump we got from the program and label it:

 ```
 Starting at address 7f9ad8008dd0: